Silvia's research relates to spatial planning, placemaking and urban design.

 Not only was it a great experience and opportunity to put his learning into practice, Stepnell Ltd also offered him a graduate role for after his degree, so he can relax and enjoy his final year of study, knowing he has a job at the end!

-Our first year surveying and construction students were inspired by the many building projects happening in the city, and made a vlog explaining why Birmingham is a great place to study.
+Our first year surveying and construction students were inspired by the many building projects happening in the city, and made a vlog explaining why Birmingham is such a great place to study the Built Environment.